 and issued a final decision and order in March 2015.
-The board upheld the SMP as written and all contested issues were dismissed.
+The board upheld the SMP as written and dismissed all contested issues.

-Petitioners then appealed the board's decision to the state Court of Appeals.
+Petitioners then appealed the board's decision to the state appellate court.
 The court heard case 47641-0II

-and in June 2017 issued an opinion that also affirmed the SMP as written; similarly all issues contested were rejected.
-The petitioners have appealed the appellate court decision to the state Supreme Court.
+and issued an opinion in June 2017 also affirming the SMP as written; similarly, all contested issues were rejected.
+The petitioners then appealed the appellate court decision to the state Supreme Court, who denied review in February 2018.
+In May 2018, the petitioners filed for review with the U.S. Supreme Court.
 The court's response is currently pending.

-On February 7, 2014, we approved Jefferson County’s Shoreline Master Program (SMP) comprehensive update.
-This is the first major update of Jefferson County’s shoreline master program since 1989.
-It represents a significant effort on the part of the county’s elected officials, staff and residents.
-Under state law, the county's updated shoreline program took effect on February 21, 2014.
+On February 7, 2014, we approved Jefferson County’s comprehensive update to their SMP.
+It was the first major update of the County's SMP since 1989, representing a significant effort by county elected officials and staff, as well as residents.
+Under state law, the county's updated SMP took effect February 21, 2014.

-- Improve public access and recreational opportunities for more than 500 miles of shoreline.
+- Improves public access and recreational opportunities for more than 500 miles of county shoreline.

-Jefferson County shorelines include the marine shorelines in Puget Sound, Hood Canal, and Strait of Juan de Fuca; freshwater shorelines for the Bogachiel, Hoh, Dosewallips, Duckabush, and Quilcene rivers; and many lake and stream shorelines.
-The county’s master program is designed to maintain ecological functions and to support restoration activities while allowing reasonable and appropriate development.
+Jefferson County shorelines include the marine shorelines in Puget Sound, Hood Canal, and Strait of Juan de Fuca; freshwater shorelines for the Bogachiel, Dosewallips, Duckabush, Hoh, and Quilcene rivers; and many other lake and stream shorelines.
+The county’s SMP is designed to maintain ecological functions and to support restoration activities while allowing reasonable and appropriate development.

-Mail and email were used to notify interested parties of the public comment period and held an open house and public hearing April 20, 2010, in Port Townsend.
+We used mail and email to notify interested parties of the public comment period and held an open house and public hearing April 20, 2010, in Port Townsend.
 We also issued a news release and legal ad to encourage public participation and comment.
 Approximately 250 interested parties attended the open house and hearing.
 We received approximately 340 written or verbal comments.
-The public’s comments and county’s responses have been incorporated into a Responsiveness Summary.
+The public’s comments and county’s responses have been incorporated into a responsiveness summary.